Arzoo-dev/PropertySimilarity_v1/api/README.md

 # Property Comparison API

-A FastAPI service for comparing real estate properties using a Siamese neural network.
+A FastAPI service for comparing real estate properties using a DINOv2 neural network.

 ## Features